Pivotal Cloud Cache Operator Guide

 Configure the fields on the Syslog pane as follows:

-Field Instructions Enable Remote Syslog Click to select this button.
+Field Instructions Enable Remote Syslog Select to enable.
 External Syslog Address Enter the address or host of the syslog server for sending logs, for example,

 External Syslog Port Enter the port of the syslog server for sending logs, for example,

-Enable TLS for Syslog Click to enable secure log transmission through TLS.
-Otherwise, remote syslog sends unencrypted logs.
+Enable TLS for Syslog Select to enable secure log transmission through TLS.
+Without this, remote syslog sends unencrypted logs.
+We recommend enabling TLS, as most syslog endpoints such as Papertrail and Logsearch require TLS.
 Permitted Peer for TLS Communication.
 This is required if TLS is enabled.
 If there are several peer servers that can respond to remote syslog connections, then provide a regex, such as

 CA Certificate for TLS Communication If the server certificate is not signed by a known authority, for example, an internal syslog server, provide the CA certificate of the log management service endpoint.
 Send service instance logs to external By default, only the broker logs are forwarded to your configured log management service.
 If you want to forward server and locator logs from all service instances, select this.
 This lets you monitor the health of the clusters, although it generates a large volume of logs.